Stormy9/Stormy9.github.io/CS460/references/markdown/index.md

 __AND__ -- you *do* have to have a blank line immediately before your table, or it will not render correclty in the browser, either!
 *(it looked fine without them in VSCode Preview!)*

+__AND__ you have to have at least 3 dashes between the header row and the content rows.

 (<a href="https://help.github.com/en/articles/organizing-information-with-tables" target="_blank">more fine-tuning of tables -- GitHub-specific</a>)